 9 Section commentary: The transnational space of fascism and terrorism

 SECTION 3: Recent trends in right-wing terrorism: Eastern and Western Europe

 10 “Glocal militancy”?
 Transnational links of German far-right terrorism

 11 “Of hobbits and tigers”: Right-wing extremism and terrorism in Italy since the mid-1970s

 12 Transnational violence and the German connection: National resistance and autonomous nationalists in the Czech Republic

 13 “Praise the saints”: The cumulative momentum of transnational extreme-right terrorism

 15 Section commentary: Researching transnational right-wing terrorism: challenges and trajectories

 Johannes Dafinger is an Assistant Professor of Contemporary History at the University of Salzburg, Austria.

-Moritz Florin is a Lecturer and Postdoctoral Fellow at the University of Erlangen-Nuremberg, Germany.
+Moritz Florin is a Lecturer at the University of Erlangen-Nuremberg, Germany.